 The Institute for Research and Development of Education (IRDE) is a research institute of the Faculty of Education, Charles University, focusing on research in the educational sciences and specializing in training Ph.D. candidates.
 The work of the institute concerns the fields of comparative education and educational policy, and quantitative and qualitative research methods, with a strong emphasis on equity in education, teacher quality and assessment.
 IRDE is currently realizing the Czech Republic's first large-scale longitudinal study in education, CLoSE (the Czech Longitudinal Study in Education), which follows the students and schools that participated in the TIMSS & PIRLS 2011 studies.

 The IEA IRC-2017 leaflet provides an overview of the conference activities.

-Using the online submission system, you can upload, review, and update your proposal at any time before the submission deadline.
+Using the online submission system, from 15 February 2017 you can register for both the conference and the pre-conference workshops.
+Presenting authors can upload, review, and update their proposals at any time before the 8 May 2017.

 IEA international research conferences